jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 The members you use it for will still use the `param` doc anyway.

-Downside: You do lose the checks on param existence.
+Downside: You do lose the checks on `param` existence.
 That's the trade-off.
 You get a whole lot back for it though, like centralized reusable docs, maintainability and focus and clarity in your code.

+### Efficiency

+Here follow a few strategies for producting XML doc comments efficiently.

+#### From README.md

+If you already have a README.md with descriptions of what your code does, you could cut it up into little pieces: one per code element and add them as docs only members.
+Apply them to multiple members.
+That way you get a head-start at making your code comments more complete.

+#### Generalized Comment

+You can choose to make one generalized description of multiple code elements and put all in one docs-only member.
+You can use `<inheritdoc>` to apply those to multiple code elements at once.
+Sometimes this means efficiency for the author, but it can also help the reader, when a few elements are so related and a shared comment provides a little "how to" at hand where needed.

+#### Leave Out the Params

+It is my opinion that the summary is the most i

+...

+- [ ] See refs, mark up: do or do not (efficiency, quality, take your pick)
+- [ ] params, etc? leave out for efficiency?
+Take your pick.
+Main descriptions = most important.
+- [ ] `<remarks>` for extending and reusing comments.

+You can copy key parts of your README directly into your doc comments, or use a generalized comment for several elements when they share a description.
+This keeps documentation efficient.

+Decide for yourself:
+Do you want detailed `<param>` tags for everything, or just the essentials?
+Sometimes, focusing on the main description is more practical.

 ### Conclusion